sungsoo-ahn/2025/_posts/2025-04-28-analytical-simulated-dynamics.md

 for different initial weights in the students network.
 </div>

-### Limits of the analytical teacher-student setting

-Check the bounds for learning rate and noise such that the ODEs follow the simulations.

 ## Impact & extensions

 The analytical techniques pioneered by Saad & Solla <d-cite key="saad1995online"></d-cite> and others have inspired two broad directions of research: extending the theoretical framework to handle more complex scenarios, and applying these tools to analyze specific phenomena in machine learning.
-We detail these directions, and conclude with a brief discussion of what might be next for analytical approaches to neural network dynamics.
+We detail these directions, and conclude with a brief forward-looking perspective.

 ### Applications of the teacher-student setting

-Beyond charactierizing generalization error, the teacher-student framework has been applied to a wide range of problems, often to model interesting phenomena in machine learning.
+Beyond characterizing generalization error, the teacher-student framework has been applied to a wide range of problems, often to model interesting phenomena in machine learning.
 In optimization, applications extend to learning algorithms including natural gradient descent <d-cite key="yang1998complexity"></d-cite>, feedback alignment <d-cite key="refinetti2022align"></d-cite>,